 Rules for Your New Driver

-- If your child has gone through the gauntlet of driving classes and testing, then they’re probably pretty aware of the rules of the road.
+- If your child has gone through the gauntlet of driving classes and testing, they’re probably aware of the road rules.
 Nonetheless, it doesn’t hurt to remind them to ease up on that gas pedal (faster doesn’t mean they’ll get there any earlier.
 How many times have we been passed by some dork driving 80 mph only to end up behind them at a red light?)

-- It’s also a good time to remind them that while they’re driving, they’re the boss of the car.
-If a passenger is acting like an idiot and distracting your kid from driving properly, then it’s totally okay not to offer them rides anymore.
-Yes, it’s a lot to ask of your child to stand up to those kinds of peer pressures but remind them of this: She’s the one with the car.
+- It’s also an excellent time to remind them that while they’re driving, they’re the boss of the car.
+If a passenger is acting like an idiot and distracting your kid from driving correctly, it’s OK not to offer them rides anymore.
+Yes, it’s a lot to ask your child to stand up to peer pressures but remind them of this: She’s the one with the car.
 If her friend wants to ride in her car instead of the school bus, she’s got to obey your kid’s rules.
-Yes, it’s awkward and no, not every kid will follow this advice, but, maybe, just maybe, yours will.
+Yes, it’s awkward, and no, not every kid will follow this advice, but maybe, just maybe, yours will.

-- Make sure they understand that it is NEVER okay to use a cell phone while driving nor is it ever okay to be driven by someone who uses a cell phone while driving.
+- Make sure they understand that it is NEVER OK to use a cell phone while driving, nor is it ever OK to be driven by someone who uses a cell phone while driving.
 This is tricky territory for your child.
-In all likelihood, they won’t want to confront the driver and ask them to put their phone down.
-Or, they may think that the text or call coming in is important.
+They won’t want to confront the driver and ask them to put their phone down.
+Or, they may think that the text or call is important.
 (Nothing is so important that it can’t wait a few minutes.)
-This is when you must be as assured as you ever think you can be that your child has the self-confidence to stand up to this very real pressure.
+This is when you must be as assured as you ever think you can be that your child has the self-confidence to stand up to this genuine pressure.

 It’s Time to Let Them Know You Mean Business